Bengali Mustard Fish Recipe : One of the most popular Bengali recipes. It’s spicy, delicious and is one big comfortfood.

 The trip was a short one but refreshing for mind, body and soul and I definitely Missed interacting with you’ll.
 And the first thing I did after coming back is finalizing the recipe I wanted to share with you for the weekend.

-The traditional mustard fish recipe calls only for mustard paste, some spices, mustard oil and fish however the recipe that I’m sharing also uses onion, garlic and ginger paste to make a thick sauce to cook the fish in.
+The traditional mustard fish recipe calls only for mustard paste, some spices, mustard oil and fish, however, the recipe that I’m sharing also uses onion, garlic and ginger paste to make a thick sauce to cook the fish in.

 If using tilapia or salmon, please be careful while frying as they both are very delicate and might break.

-Also, one of the trick is to fry the fish first and use the same utensil with extra oil to make the gravy/sauce as it enhances the taste further.
+One Great Trick is to fry the fish first and use the same utensil with extra oil to make the gravy/sauce as it enhances the taste further.

 ** If you don’t like the taste of mustard oil, you can use olive oil/canola oil/vegetable oil.